The Difference between “Visual” and “Mixing” Complements©

-This information could change the way you paint!
+This information will change the way you paint!

 Most artists know that complementary color pairs can be used for two functions.
-These are (1) for color mixing- to make clear colors more neutral and (2) for visual color enhancement- to make juxtaposed saturated colors appear even more brilliant.
+These are (1) for color mixing- to make clear colors more neutral and (2) for visual color enhancement- to make juxtaposed colors appear more colorful.
 Most artists, however, are misinformed about the actual colors of complementary colors pairs.
 So read on!
 This information could change the way you paint!

-My later experience as a painter, and research for my books led me to question the prevailing literature on the subject.
-It gradually became clear to me that there are not just one set of complementary color pairs but two sets.
-These are required for the two separate functions of color mixing and color enhancement.
-The colors of the two sets are definitely not the same though most artists are unaware of this.
-How about you!
-The good news is that if you use the right visual complements, the color in your paintings will be more exquisite and dazzling than ever before.
+My later experience as a painter, and research for my books “Color Right from the Start” and “Hilary Page’s Guide to Watercolor Paints” led me to question the prevailing literature on the subject of complements for artists.
+It gradually became clear to me that there are not just one set of complementary color pairs but two sets and of colors and they are not the same, though most artists are unaware of this.

 Winsor Lemon (PY175)